surgeventures/surgex/GUIDE.md

   |> Repo.one()
 ```

-Cool yet not so future-proof pipe chain:
+Cool yet not so future-proof:

 ```elixir
 user = User